Etondi/bike_purchasing_customer_analysis/README.md

 Investigate customer commute distance to assess its correlation with bike purchasing behavior Utilize data-driven insights to make informed decisions aimed at fostering business growth and enhancing customer satisfaction.

+## Data Cleaning

+- I rephrased the input "10+ Miles" to "More Than 10 Miles" to ensure proper ascending order in the "Commute" category.
+This adjustment facilitated an accurate visualization of the commute distribution.

+- In organizing age groups, I used the IF function.
+I categorized the ages 0 - 30 as "Adolescent", ages 31 - 54 as "Middle Aged and 55 and above as "Senior".
+By arranging the data into groups, I obtained a clearer visualization of the age distribution among customers, as opposed to ages being scattered when plotted.

+#### IF formula used:
+=IF(L2>54, "Senior",IF(L2>=31,"Middle Age",IF(L2<31,"Adolescent","Invalid")))

 ## Data Analysis:
 To get a clearer picture of the age demographic, I categorized age into 3 groups and explored how they correlated with the bike purchases.
 I also calculated average income segmented by gender and bike purchases based on work commute distance.

-## Formulas & Functions:
-In organizing age groups, I used the IF function.
-I categorized the ages 0 - 30 as "Adolescent", ages 31 - 54 as "Middle Aged and 55 and above as "Senior".
-By arranging the data into groups, I obtained a clearer visualization of the age distribution among customers, as opposed to ages being scattered when plotted.

-### IF formula used:
-=IF(L2>54, "Senior",IF(L2>=31,"Middle Age",IF(L2<31,"Adolescent","Invalid")))

-I rephrased the input "10+ Miles" to "More Than 10 Miles" to ensure proper ascending order in the "Commute" category.
-This adjustment facilitated an accurate visualization of the commute distribution.

 ## Visualization:
 I was able to visually illustrate the differences in average income across genders through pivot tables and charts.
 Using pivot tables and line charts, I discovered how commute distance and age impact bike purchasing decisions.